 A stack of High Protein Pumpkin Pancakes with Cottage Cheese on a pink plate with a dollop of Greek yogurt

 Is there anything better than starting your morning with a fluffy stack of pancakes?
-These High Protein Cottage Cheese Pancakes are one of the most popular recipes on the blog, so obviously I had to create a pumpkin version for you!
+My OG cottage cheese protein pancakes have been a favorite on the blog for years, so I knew I had to make pumpkin spice version for you.

 Save This Recipe Form